MarkCWirt/ethereum-tutorial/documentation/contract/README.rst

 Given the functionality that Open Zeppelin provides, the actual code for the contract is pretty straight-forward.

-* Include the StandardTOken and Ownable interface/implementation.
+* Include the StandardToken and Ownable interface/implementation.
 * Set our data items (name, symbol, decimals).
 * Create a ``mintTokens()`` function that only the owner of the contract can execute.